iAbhishekBasu/Program_Dictionary/README.md

    3) A program to print the L.C.M of 2 numbers.
    4) A program to print the H.C.F of 2 numbers.

- Note: This Repository is also a storage base of basic and complex programs in multiple languages (Like a programming                Dictionary) so please check if your program is already written in a particular language before contriuting.
+ Note: This Repository is also a storage base of basic and complex programs in multiple languages (Like a programming                Dictionary) so please check if your program is already written in a particular language before contributing.
  5) Send Pull Request for each program added.